racket/handin/generate-handin-client/README.md

 ## Install packages

-To assemble packages, you need first to install them.
-This must be repeated when the code changes or when updating your Racket version.
+To assemble packages, you need first to add `handin` to the package database.
+This needs to be repeated when updating your Racket version, but not when the code changes:
+This step adds a link to the checkout, so changes are integrated automatically.

 1. With `$PATH_TO_HANDIN` setup as before, install the handin package:
     ```sh